CZMQ Manual - CZMQ/3.0.0

 #include <czmq.h> cc ['flags'] 'files' -lzmq -lczmq ['libraries']

-These classes wrap the low-level ZeroMQ API:
+These classes provide the main socket and message API:

 - zframe(3) - working with single message frames